 Ingredient Quality

 Not all melatonin supplements are the same.
 Currently in the U.S., melatonin is regulated by the Food and Drug Administration (FDA) as a dietary supplement.
-But what you buy over the counter is not regulated as tightly as prescription medications because they are not intended to treat or prevent disease like a pharmaceutical.
+But what you buy over the counter is not regulated16 as tightly as prescription medications because they are not intended to treat or prevent disease like a pharmaceutical.

 Serotonin is known as the happy hormone.
-Although it sounds like a nice idea to get a bonus hit of happy, when serotonin is taken unknowingly it can be harmful — especially for people already taking medications that alter serotonin levels such as certain antidepressants.
+Although it sounds like a nice idea to get a bonus hit of happy, when serotonin is taken unknowingly it can be harmful — especially for people already taking medications that alter serotonin19 levels such as certain antidepressants.

-Besides, you want the products you buy to be what they say they are, period
+Besides, you want the products you buy to be what they say they are, period.

 Which Melatonin Supplements Are The Safest?